melchiork/imgwapi/README.md

 ```

 ## License
-This package (but not the data, see Usage Restrictions above) comes with MIT license.
+This package (but not the data, see Usage Restrictions above) comes with the MIT license.